 Kaer Trolde Harbour

-One of the busiest harbours in Skellige and the port of Kaer Trolde, a fortress established by Crach an Craite, the Jarl of Ard Skellig.
+One of the busiest harbors in Skellige and the port of Kaer Trolde, a fortress established by Crach an Craite, the Jarl of Ard Skellig.
 Goods from all over the world are traded here, despite the meddling of a local Water Hag.

 This is the name given to the highest mountain peak of An Skellig, one of the Skellige archipelago's biggest islands.
 It's named after the mythical bear Yngvar who, according to legend, was defeated by a local hero named Tyr.

 This expanse of wetland in Velen is ruled by a coven of powerful witches known as the Ladies of the Wood.
-It's a dense, wooded landscape filled with monsters, but in the centre is a small village populated by a group of orphaned children.
+It's a dense, wooded landscape filled with monsters, but in the center is a small village populated by a group of orphaned children.

-Meanwhile, over on Munchies: Americans Now Consider Literally Anything a "Snack"
+Meanwhile, over on Munchies: Americans Now Consider Literally Anything a 'Snack'

 Located south of Novigrad, this city is home to the famous University of Oxenfurt.
-Its narrow streets are lined with workshops, studios, taverns, and stalls, and it's the favourite city of Geralt's closest friend, the bard Dandelion.
+Its narrow streets are lined with workshops, studios, taverns, and stalls, and it's the favorite city of Geralt's closest friend, the bard Dandelion.

 This unusual rock formation on the northern shores of Ard Skellig is a quirk of nature, but the islanders believe they're the remains of giants punished by an angry god and turned into stone.
 Pirates often set up camp under its natural arches.

 This abandoned fishing village lies on the northern shores of Undvik.
 Fishermen used to catch marlin here, but more recently the Nilfgaardian Empire used it as a military camp.
 From here you can see Tor Gvalch'ca looming in the distance.